Frequently Asked QuestionsPage address: https://www.mnsu.edu/newstudent/advising/faq.html

 I've been suspended from the University, and want to return.
 What steps should I take to appeal for suspension reinstatement?

 To appeal for suspension reinstatement, complete the Application for Academic Reinstatement.
-Submit the application and any required documentation (if medical documentation is needed, use this form) by the deadlines listed on the application.
+Submit the application and any required documentation by the deadlines listed on the application.
+It is important to begin this process at least two weeks before deadlines, as there are multiple steps involved, including getting a letter from an academic advisor.
 Reinstatement applications should be submitted to the Office of Academic Affairs.

 You will be contacted about your application status via email.
 Follow-up with any steps outlined there.